-The best way to prepare for the Kent Test is to undergo as many practice questions you can beforehand.
+The best way to prepare for the Kent Test is to undergo as many practice questions as you can beforehand.
 For this reason, we have focused on perfecting an accurate and extensive Kent 11 plus mock test.

 Our How2Become guide has been carefully designed to give you plenty of practice questions to help your child become as prepared as possible.
 With 200 questions covering English, Maths, Verbal Reasoning, and Non-Verbal Reasoning, this book is perfect for honing your child’s skills and finding out where they need to improve.

 This guide provides explanations to accompany the practice tests, so that your child can learn the test inside and out, and be ready to face the Kent Test!

 THE ULTIMATE practice papers for the kent test

 Here at How2Become, we have made it our aim to create a guide that is simple and easy to use.
 This book contains over 200 questions, each of which is representative of the types of question that your child will face in the 11+ Kent Test.